ramit21/machine-learning-python/algorithms/K-Nearest-Neighbors/README.md

 Optimal value of k can be found using the elbow method: plot the error rates against the chosen k values(for some range say 1-40), and choose the k after which the variation in the error stabilizes.

+sklearn provides StandardScaler which can be used to scale the features before applying KNN on them.

 Example use case: Reccomending products (similar products or frequently brought together) on eComm website, videos on Netflix etc.

 ------------